cmsiy07/CS253openssl/README.md

 2.)
 Hashing

-To hash using sha-1, sha run shell script:
+To hash using sha-* run shell script:

 ./hashing.sh

+3.)
+Public Key

+To use SMIME,  run shell script:

+./smime.sh

+decrpted file would be lena2.tiff

+To encrypt using ECDSA, run shell script:

+./ECDSA